digitalsurgeon/http-header-parser/README.md

 if you dont want to run test, then you can also build with c++11, I have not tested wwith older c++ standard, but it should work (unless any of the dependencies require a higher version)

+if running tests you encounter 'Operation permitted error' then try adding `--spawn_strategy=local` to the test command above